 The best places to stargaze:

 - If you’re staying with us here at Bedruthan, that’s easy.
 You’ll have a Dark Star Discovery site right on your doorstep.
 Bedruthan Steps has been recognised as one of only two places in Cornwall that are sufficiently free of light pollution to make great stargazing spots and it’s just a stone’s throw from the hotel.
-We can even run you down there, if you like, though an evening walk is a special pleasure not to be missed.
+An evening walk along the Coast Path is a special pleasure not to be missed.

 - Visit the Dark Star Discovery website here for other good places to go in your area.